 The recent Francis Forbes Oration delivered by David Ash LLB, LLM, BA, for the Francis Forbes Society for Australian Legal History, Thursday 24 October, 2013 in the town of Forbes.
 Details and text of the speech are available at the site, Evening With Sir Francis, which opened the 2013 River Arts Festival in the Town of Forbes, New South Wales.

-On 31 October 2012 Tony Cunneen of St Pius X College, Chatswood, delivered the 2012 Forbes Lecture (entitled “A Man for All Seasons: The Life and Times of Chief Justice Sir William Portus Cullen”) in the Common Room of the NSW Bar Association.
+On 31 October 2012 Tony Cunneen of St Pius X College, Chatswood, delivered the 2012 Forbes Lecture titled “A Man for All Seasons: The Life and Times of Chief Justice Sir William Portus Cullen” in the Common Room of the NSW Bar Association.
 Cullen was Chief Justice of New South Wales between 1910-1925.
 He was the first Chief Justice of the Supreme Court of NSW who was born, and wholly educated, in Australia.

 The Society was honoured by the service of the current Chief Justice of New South Wales, Justice TF Bathurst, as Chairman for the Lecture.
 His Honour was welcomed to that task by Emeritus Professor Bruce Kercher.